 However, the same cannot be said for the bottom two leagues in the EFL (although the EFL itself is sponsored by Skybet), and the stats speak for themselves.

 |League||Team With Gambling Shirt Sponsors||Teams With Other Gambling Sponsorship Deals|

-If you are wondering how the Championship can have fewer other sponsorship deals than it can have shirt sponsorship deals, it’s because many deals only cover specific criteria.
+If you are wondering how the Championship can have a different number of sponsorship deals than it can have shirt sponsorship deals, it’s because many deals only cover specific criteria.
 So a shirt deal may cover the front of the shirt only, or it may also include the betting firm as the club’s official betting partner.

 However, some teams have a non-gambling related shirt sponsor and an official betting partner deal with a sportsbook.

-Even in League 1 for the 2020/21 season, 4 of the 5 clubs with an official betting partner share the same betting company, Betting.bet, so only 2 gambling brands are actually present in that league.
-In League 2 there is even less gambling promotion, with 2 of the 3 clubs with official betting partners working with Betting.bet too, so in the bottom two tiers of English football one company covers 75% of all betting sponsorship.
+Even in the lower leagues for the 2021/22 season, 2 of the 4 clubs with an official betting partner share the same betting company, Betting.bet, so only 3 gambling brands are actually present in that league.
+So in the bottom two tiers of English football one betting company covers 50% of all gambling sponsorship.

 Are Fewer Gambling Companies Sponsoring Football Clubs?